-Here are four tips for creating a top-notch job ad and hiring the best employees for your company.
+Here are three tips for creating a top-notch job ad and hiring the best employees for your company.

 Traditional media, also called old media, refers to newspapers, radio, and television.
 The term emerged to distinguish the traditional media from blogs, internet forums, and other social media.

 Recruiting via traditional media means you have little opportunity to make sure you reach out to the people who are best suited to your needs.
 The ads are shown to those who immediately read, listen or watch the ad, affecting your selection of audience.
 You get broad visibility, which can result in over 100 applications.
 Managing and reviewing an endless number of applications creates a long time-consuming and cost-effective recruitment process.

 With social media recruitment, you can effectively influence who you reach, when you reach them, and ultimately hiring potential candidates that are perfect for the job.

 Skip the requirements list – why employees should join Jobtip